chrmenne/solarfunctions/README.md

 That's it.

 ### Daylight Information (Sunrise, Sunset, Daylight)
 Now let's assume we want to plan outdoor activities.
-We would like to know the the duration of daylight on that day as well as the time of sunrise and sunset.
+We would like to know the duration of daylight on that day as well as the time of sunrise and sunset.

 The daylight duration needs the hour angle of sunrise/sunset.
 Since the horizon is level, they're the same in value, just in different directions from the vertical "noon" line - negative angle for sunrise, positive angle for sunset.
 So it doesn't matter which one is used.
 The sunrise/sunset hour angle needs the declination to be calculated, we already have this value from calculating the elevation.